Akbar Gbajabiamila

-Akbar Oluwakemi-Idowu Gbajabiamila (named in some sources as Gbaja-Biamila, born May 6, 1979) is an American former professional football player in the National Football League (NFL) who is a commentator and co-host of American Ninja Warrior and its spinoff American Ninja Warrior Junior.
-He is also an analyst for the NFL Network, co-hosting the flagship morning show Good Morning Football (and syndicated spinoff/extension show Good Morning Football: Overtime) and was a co-host of The Talk on CBS from 2021 to 2024.
+Akbar Oluwakemi-Idowu Gbajabiamila (born May 6, 1979) is an American former professional football player in the National Football League (NFL) who is a commentator and co-host of American Ninja Warrior and its spin-off American Ninja Warrior Junior.
+He is also an analyst for the NFL Network, co-hosting the flagship morning show Good Morning Football (and syndicated spin-off/extension show Good Morning Football: Overtime) and was a co-host of The Talk on CBS from 2021 to 2024.

 Gbajabiamila is Nigerian-American and grew up in the Crenshaw district of Los Angeles with his mother and father, both of whom were born and raised in Nigeria, and his six siblings.
 Among his siblings is former Green Bay Packers defensive end Kabeer Gbaja-Biamila.
 Before starting his professional career, Gbajabiamila played college football for the San Diego State Aztecs.
 He was signed by the Oakland Raiders as an undrafted free agent in 2003.
 Gbajabiamila played for two other teams, the San Diego Chargers and Miami Dolphins.

 Gbajabiamila is also an author, having released his first book, Everyone Can Be a Ninja on May 7, 2019.

 Early life

-Akbar Oluwakemi-Idowu Gbajabiamila was born on May 6, 1979, in Los Angeles, California, to Nigerian immigrant parents.
+Akbar Oluwakemi-Idowu Gbajabiamila (Note: Also hyphenated as Gbaja-Biamila for readability.) was born on May 6, 1979, in Los Angeles, California, to Nigerian immigrant parents.
 He is one of seven children.
 He grew up in Crenshaw District, and attended Crenshaw High School in South Los Angeles, where he was a star basketball player on teams that were part of the Willie West Jr. coaching era.
 He and his teammates won back-to-back City and State Championships in 1996 and 1997.
 Gbajabiamila moved to play football during his senior year.
 He was an all-league and all-conference choice.
 He was also named the team's defensive lineman of the year, compiling 11 sacks and 74 tackles in his senior campaign.